vsangavi/sent-mail-using-python-script/README.md

 # sent-mail-using-python-script
-sending mail using python script here i am using smtp to connect to server and sedt mail.
+sending mail using python script here i am using smtp to connect to server and send mail.